dwbutler/logstash-logger/README.md

 end
 ```

-Which would result in the following output.
+This configuration would result in the following output.

 ```json
 {